sjkp/blitz-embed/README.md

 # bert.cpp

+**Note: Now that BERT support has been merged into [`llama.cpp`](https://github.com/ggerganov/llama.cpp), this repo is semi-defunct.
+The implementation in `llama.cpp` is substantially faster

 This is a [ggml](https://github.com/ggerganov/ggml) implementation of the BERT embedding architecture.
 It supports inference on CPU, CUDA and Metal in floating point and a wide variety of quantization schemes.
 Includes Python bindings for batched inference.

 This repo is a fork of original [bert.cpp](https://github.com/skeskinen/bert.cpp) as well as [embeddings.cpp](https://github.com/xyzhang626/embeddings.cpp).
 Thanks to both of you!